 Grow food that you know your children already like or food you have a good chance of persuading them to munch.
 Vegetables that you can eat straight from the plant like tomatoes are always a hit with kids.
 Harvesting food is one of the best things about growing your own.

-If you are looking for vegetables to sow and grow see our post What to Plant with your Kids in September and October.
+If you are looking for growing activities this winter see our post What to Plant with your Kids in February.

 Growing Vegetables with Children